antrea-io/antrea/test/e2e/README.md

 test fails.
 You can choose to dump this information unconditionally with `--logs-export-on-success`.

+### Testing the Prometheus Integration
+The Prometheus integration tests can be run as part of the e2e tests when enabled explicitly.
+* To load Antrea into the cluster with Prometheus enabled, use:
+`./infra/vagrant/push_antrea.sh --prometheus`
+* To run the Prometheus tests within the e2e suite, use:
+`go test -v -prometheus github.com/vmware-tanzu/antrea/test/e2e`

 ## Running the e2e tests on a Kind cluster

 Refer to this [document](/docs/kind.md) for instructions on how to create a